SVD AD Notes

 \bar{A}_{\text{core}} = U \Gamma V^\dagger.

-Equivalently, PyTorch writes the same expression as
+Equivalently, the same expression can be written as

 \bar{A}_{\text{core}} = U \left[ \left(\frac{\operatorname{skew}(U^\dagger \bar{U})}{E}\right)\Sigma + \Sigma \left(\frac{\operatorname{skew}(V^\dagger \bar{V})}{E}\right) + \operatorname{diag}(\bar{S}) + \operatorname{diag}\!\left(i \, \operatorname{Im}(\operatorname{diag}(U^\dagger \bar{U})) \odot S_{\text{inv}}\right) \right] V^\dagger,